roosterMAP/notes/blackhole.md

 \end{pmatrix}
 $$

-From here you can see that there is nononger divergent behavior at the horizon.
+From here you can see that there is no longer divergent behavior at the horizon.
 We still have divergence then $r=0$, but we are not going into proving that this is a real curvature singularity and not a coordinate singularity.

 In theory, we could calculate christoffel symbols and solve parallel transport and geodesic equations.